 Non-polar liquids such as toluene, hexane, dodecane, etc, are important for many novel products like electronic paper, batteries, and fuel cells.
 Dispersions prepared on their basis require stabilization with surfactants.
-Formulation and quality control of such systems depends on the ability to monitor surfactant content in the liquid.
+Therefore, formulation and quality control of such systems depends on the ability to monitor surfactant content in the liquid.
 Conductivity measurements offer such capability.
 Surfactants, both ionic and non-ionic, enhance the conductivity of non-polar liquids, as shown on Figure below for heptane.

-There are two models that can conduct such measurement: stand alone Non-aqueous conductivity meter DT-700 and Option OP 0041 for DT 1202.
+There are two models that can conduct such measurement: standalone non-aqueous conductivity meter DT-700 and Option OP 0041 for DT 1202.
 Precision of a single measurement is ±(1%+10E-11S/m) over the complete range, and can be statistically improved for multiple measurements.

 Application of this instrument for characterizing non-polar liquids and dispersions can be found in several published papers, see for example:

-- Dukhin, A.S. and Parlia, S. “Dukhin, A.S. and Parlia, S. “Ion-pair conductivity theory fitting measured data for various alcohol-toluene mixtures across entire concentration range”, J. of the Electrochemical Society, 162 (4) H1-H8 (2015).
+- Dukhin, A.S. and Parlia, S. “Dukhin, A.S. and Parlia, S. “Ion-pair conductivity theory fitting measured data for various alcohol-toluene mixtures across entire concentration range”.
+J. of the Electrochemical Society, 162 (4) H1-H8 (2015).